 CHOOSING AN EDITOR is a bit like online dating.
 We begin with a conversation to determine if the writer and the editor are a good fit.
 I’d be happy to begin that conversation with you.
 Connect with me at email@example.com.

 BUT WHAT DOES IT COST?
 Many editing services charge by the number of words or pages.
-I charge by the hour.
+I usually charge by the hour.
 Some people can write a thousand words and it takes a half-hour to edit.
 Some people write five hundred words and it takes an hour to edit.
 I’ll ask you to answer a few questions about your expectations and submit pages from your manuscript.
 Based on the standard rate of $50 per hour, I will give you a firm price for editing your manuscript.